ruricolist/serapeum/README.md

 variables, functions, and symbol macros, but restricted support for macros.

-### Using macros that expand into top-level definitions
+### Example: macros that expand into top-level definitions

 For example, memoizing local functions is usually clumsy; given `local` you can define a single `defmemo` form that supports both `defun`